TheGHH85/Project-Scheduler/README.md

 # Project-Scheduler

-A mock dog boarding scheduler CRUD application that uses the MERN stack using  RESTful API calls and user authentication and verification (please see 'Instructions' below for details).
+A mock dog boarding scheduler CRUD application that uses the MERN stack using  RESTful API calls and user authentication and verification.

 ## Features